mferracc/computorv1/README.md

 }
 ```

-Once you have implemented the function, try running the tests using `cargo test` in the terminal.
+Once we have implemented the function, we can run the tests using `cargo test` in the terminal.
 If everything is working as expected, all the tests will pass!
-If you see any failures, no problem - it's just a chance
-to make your code even better!
-Tweak things until tests go green, and enjoy the process.
-You've got this!

 ---

-## **3 - Solving Quadratic Equation Might Be more Complex Than You Imagine**
+## **3 - Quadratic Solver**
-### Concept: Floating-Point Arithmetic and Precision

 Now that we're done with linear equation, let's move on [Quadratic](https://en.wikipedia.org/wiki/Quadratic_equation).
 Quadratic equations are of the form `ax^2 + bx + c = 0`, and their graphic representation is called a `parabola`.